w3c/browser-statuses/README.md

 This Web technologies included in the final list are those for which there exists some implementation information.
 The list is expected to grow over time.
-It should roughly contain specifications published by W3C Working Groups, as well as standards and proposals developed or incubated in W3C Community Groups, the WHATWG, or the Khronos Group.
+It should roughly contain specifications in [browser-specs](https://github.com/w3c/browser-specs), in other words those published by W3C Working Groups, as well as standards and proposals developed or incubated in W3C Community Groups, the WHATWG, or the Khronos Group.

 ## Table of Contents